one0x/api/README.md

 #### VISION

-Our vision is that educational platforms, every impactful learning institute that provides knowledge, whether it’s an online coding boot camp or a school for chefs, will join Peerbuds:  accessible, trustworthy information about everyone’s knowledge journey and impact.
+Our vision is that educational platforms, every impactful learning institute that provides knowledge, whether it’s an online coding boot camp or a school for chefs, will join one0x:  accessible, trustworthy information about everyone’s knowledge journey and impact.

 We are on a mission to create a network of passionate educators, learners, and institutes, and empower them with tools they need to make transparent what matters most about their students: from the source of their knowledge, to their impact on real world projects, jobs, and who they pass their knowledge on to next.